HalynaRiabokonenko/HalynaRiabokonenko/README.md

 ### Hi there 👋

-I'm a Junior Frontend Developer with almost 4 years of experience as an Automation Tester.
+I'm a Junior Frontend Developer with 3 years of experience as an Automation Tester.

 My portfolio project: